Umpiring within Australia

 Developing Capability and Capacity to Maintain Compliance with the Rules of the Sport

-PFA has created a learning pathway for umpires in our sport.
+PA has created a learning pathway for umpires in our sport.
 Each club will be able to assist new players to learn the basic rules of the game.

-Becoming a PFA Accredited Umpire
+Becoming a PA Accredited Umpire

-opment of umpires.
-PFA defines umpires as follows:
+PA defines umpires as follows:

 Development and accreditation for Level 4 and 5 are managed by FIPJP.